In a West Kootenay forest, scientists create habitat for bats - Trail Daily Times

 “Because this area is heavily fragmented by logging practices, we’d like to know if we can enhance their habitat in some way,” she said.

-So she is installing BrandenBark roosts – sleeves of synthetic bark designed to simulate the conditions, including the microclimate, that bats prefer in natural structures.
-These are installed high in a tree after peeling away the natural bark.
+BrandenBark roosts – sleeves of synthetic bark designed to simulate the conditions, including the microclimate, that bats prefer in natural structures – are installed high in a tree after peeling away the natural bark.

 He says the synthetic bark is attached loosely to the tree in such a way as to seal out rainfall, but with a gap of several inches at the bottom so the bats can access the slab of bark and move around within it.